 Rarely a day goes by that I don’t put on exam gloves.
 Most days it’s at my job as a sonographer (ultrasound tech), but there are many days I use them in the kitchen where they are surprisingly useful.
-Keep reading for some helpful ideas.

 I prefer exam gloves over food-handler gloves (the clear, one-size-fits-all kind you see in restaurants and schools).
 They fit more snugly and allow better tactile manipulation.

 Where to buy gloves:

 I buy them at Costco for around $10 for 2 boxes which will last me between one and two years.
 You can also buy them in the medical supply section of almost any drugstore or grocery store.